lumiform/slate/README.md

 - Run the  `bundle exec middleman server` command to launch a small server for previewing your changes.
 You will need to refresh the browser on each change.
 - You're all set!

-You can also run the  `bundle exec middleman build` command to generate the static assets locally and preview them or send them over to your team mates.
+You can also run the  `bundle exec middleman build` command to generate the static assets locally and preview them or send them over to your teammates.

 Deploying
 ----------